Max9414/BarkingWay/README.md

 if statements
 can't manage to redirect after registration

+main researches for features have been: signals, ajax(js), forms mostly from documentations and google researches

 FOR LOGIN-LOGOUT-REGISTER I followed the course pages and used the same templates.